Deep-MI/FastSurfer/README.md

 * --sid: Subject ID for directory inside \$SUBJECTS_DIR to be created ($SUBJECTS_DIR/sid/...)
 * --t1: T1 full head input (not bias corrected, global path).
 The network was trained with conformed images (UCHAR, 256x256x256, 1 mm voxels and standard slice orientation).
 These specifications are checked in the eval.py script and the image is automatically conformed if it does not comply.

-### Required for docker
+### Required for docker when running surface module
 * --fs_license: Path to FreeSurfer license key file.
 Register (for free) at https://surfer.nmr.mgh.harvard.edu/registration.html to obtain it if you do not have FreeSurfer installed so far.
 Strictly necessary if you use Docker, optional for local install (your local FreeSurfer license will automatically be used).
+The license file is usually located in $FREESURFER_HOME/license.txt or $FREESURFER_HOME/.license .

 ### Network specific arguments (optional)
 * --seg: Global path with filename of segmentation (where and under which name to store it).
 The file can be in mgz, nii, or nii.gz format.
 Default location: $SUBJECTS_DIR/$sid/mri/aparc.DKTatlas+aseg.deep.mgz